Waste Management (WM)

 Headquartered in Houston, Waste Management (NYSE:WM) is a provider of comprehensive waste management services in North America.

-• On a dimmer note, its estimated sales growth of 5.9% for the next 12 months implies demand will slow from its two-year trend
+• A drawback is its estimated sales growth of 5.5% for the next 12 months implies demand will slow from its two-year trend

-Waste Management has some respectable qualities.
-If you’ve been itching to buy the stock, the valuation seems reasonable.
+Waste Management shows some promise.
+If you’ve been itching to buy the stock, the valuation looks fair.

 StockStory Analyst Team